China strengthens hold over oil market as price maker

 In a process called "the window" by many traders, the soaring activity of these traders has often led little space for other participants to trade in the oil price-making process.

-"The concern which I and a lot of others have is that the Dubai market does not reflect the true market price of Middle East crude with this kind of action," said Oystein Berentsen, managing director of crude oil with Singapore-based Strong Petroleum (0852.HK).
+"The concern which I and a lot of others have is that the Dubai market does not reflect the true market price of Middle East crude with this kind of action," said Oystein Berentsen, managing director of crude oil with Singapore-based Strong Petroleum.

-Additionally, the government is slowly deregulating its import market, granting more licenses to independent refiners to buy overseas crude, further boosting demand not just for physical crude from the Middle East, but also for the main international crude futures benchmarks Brent LCOc1 and West Texas Intermediate (WTI) CLc1.
+Additionally, the government is slowly deregulating its import market, granting more licenses to independent refiners to buy overseas crude, further boosting demand not just for physical crude from the Middle East, but also for the main international crude futures benchmarks Brent and West Texas Intermediate (WTI).

 "Granting of crude import licenses is one step towards deregulating China's oil industry.
 This also helps boost demand for lighter grades," said Singapore-based brokerage Phillip Futures this week in a note to clients.